nicfreeman1209/botc_icon_generator/readme.md

 - run `generate.py`
 - pick your files out from `./generated`

+Masks should be png files, black on a white background.
+It doesn't matter what size/shape they are.
+The script will locate the non-white region of the mask and use only that.

 Repo contains example masks + generated icons from the homebrew All Hat And No Cattle